j2doll/XMLDOMReader/README.md

 - You can use it in various ways.

 ## License and link
-- XMLDOMReader is under Dual license. https://github.com/j2doll/XMLDOMReader
+- XMLDOMReader is under dual license. https://github.com/j2doll/XMLDOMReader
 	- LGPL 3 license
 		- If you did not fix XMLDOMReader, you may not open your any node.
 (It is not GPL license.)
 		- If you fix XMLDOMReader, you must open your fixed XMLDOMReader code.